akashgoyal119/Blockchain_Final_Project/README.md

 ```
 $ docker run -it --hostname dns_seed --name DNS_SEED cahuanger/magic_power:infinity /bin/bash
 ```
+it should download the image from dockerHub automatically.

 c) In the container, cd into "Blockchain_Final_Project" directory: